OPIN-Smart-Home/OPIN-JetsonNano-public/README.md

 - **Check Connection**: Ensure that the devices and the Jetson Nano are on the same local network, and confirm that the Jetson Nano is connected to the internet.
 - **Rebooting Devices**: Try rebooting the Jetson Nano through ``RESET`` button.
 - **Re-adding Devices**: If a device is consistently unresponsive, you may need to remove it from the dashboard and add it again.

+## Auto Off Feature
+The OPIN SmartLamp includes an **Auto Off** feature designed to enhance energy efficiency by automatically turning off the lamp when no one is detected in the room.
+This feature utilizes a single IP camera to monitor the room and determine occupancy.
+### Requirements
+To utilize the Auto Off feature, users need to provide the following information in the OPIN mobile app:
+- **IP Address**: The local IP address of the connected IP camera.
+- **RTSP Link**: The Real-Time Streaming Protocol (RTSP) link for the IP camera.
+This link allows the SmartLamp to access the camera's video stream for occupancy detection.
+### IP Camera Compatibility
+Any IP camera that supports RTSP can be used for the Auto Off feature.
+Ensure that the selected IP camera is properly configured and positioned to effectively monitor the area where the SmartLamp is located.
+### Note
+- Only one IP camera can be used for the Auto Off feature.
+- Properly configuring the IP address and RTSP link is essential for the successful operation of the Auto Off feature.
+Incorrect settings may prevent the SmartLamp from functioning as intended.
+By leveraging the Auto Off feature, users can enjoy the convenience of smart devices while also promoting energy conservation in their homes.

 ---
 ---